When You're Unsure - and Each of you Wants Something Different

 -

-Time-limited approach – With a maximum of five sessions, it’s a focused way to make a thoughtful, informed decision.
+You're hoping for a time-limited approach – With a maximum of five sessions, it’s a focused way to make a thoughtful, informed decision.

 -